drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 | [Source](/concepts/sources/) | source |
 | [Source Provider](/concepts/sources/) | sourceprovider |

 Throughout the Drasi CLI documentation and help text, where it refers to a `resource`, it usually means any of these resource types, unless otherwise specified.
-Where you need to specifiy a resource type, such as in the `drasi list` command, you use the **CLI Name** of the type listed in the table above.
+Where you need to specify a resource type, such as in the `drasi list` command, you use the **CLI Name** of the type listed in the table above.
 For example to list all Sources, use the command:

 ```
 drasi list source